Events

 In person only at this time.
 There is off-street parking in two adjacent lots.

-We invite you to set aside time on Tuesday evenings to join us for a practice that will help build joy and community in a safe place that honors all of our identities.
+We invite you to join us for a practice that will help build joy and community in a safe place that honors all of our identities.
 This event is free.
 Students are encouraged to attend.
 Donations are gratefully accepted.

 _____________